nlsg/batd/README.md

 # batd.py
-a simple minimalistic battery daemon, which observes the battery and collects interesting data about it.
+A simple minimalistic battery daemon, which observes the battery, and collects interesting data about it.

 it is just one python script and one class for the daemon functionality,